itsMeMohammad/ICS344-Project-Group8/Phase1/Service_Selection.md

 # Service Selection
-Chosen Service: SMB
+Chosen Service: SSH
-why? because SMB has known vulnerabilities (like MS17-010 EternalBlue), ideal for Metasploit and scripting attacks
+Why?
+Because SSH on Metasploitable3 has known vulnerabilities (weak credentials, accessible via port 22), that make it ideal for Metasploit and scripting attack